Roman jewelry

-Ancient Roman jewelry was characterized by an interest in colored gemstones and glass in contrast with their Greek predecessors, who focused primarily on the production of high-quality metalwork by practiced artisans.
-Extensive control of Mediterranean territories provided an abundance of natural resources to utilize in jewelry making.
-Participation in trade allowed access to both semi-precious and precious stones that traveled down the Persian Silk Road from the East.
-Various types of jewelry were worn by different genders and social classes in Rome, and were used both for aesthetic purposes and to communicate social messages of status and wealth.
-Throughout the history of the Roman Empire, jewelry style and materials were influenced by Greek, Egyptian, and Etruscan jewelry.
+Ancient Roman jewelry was characterized by its use of colored gemstones and glass, in contrast to earlier Greek jewelry, which was noted for its high-quality metalwork by practiced artisans.
+Roman jewelry making thrived thanks to the abundance of natural resources sourced through widespread control of Mediterranean territories.
+Further commerce opened access to precious and semi-precious stones imported from the East via the Persian Silk Road.

+Throughout the Roman world, jewelry was worn by both men and women and by every social class, serving as decoration and as a marker of wealth and social status.
+Jewelry styles and materials in the Roman Empire were shaped by Greek, Egyptian, and Etruscan influences throughout its history.

 Materials and style

-While much emphasis is placed on fine gold and silver pieces of antiquated jewelry, many pieces worn by lower social classes in Rome would have been made out of bronze or other less expensive metals.
-Gold and silver pieces would have been worn by the wealthy.
-Unlike ancient Greek jewelers, Roman manufacturers would have dealt primarily with mass-produced pieces created using molds and casting techniques.
-This allowed more people to afford such accessories.
+Although fine gold and silver jewelry receives much attention, such pieces were typically reserved for the wealthy, while most Roman jewelry worn by the lower classes was made of bronze or other inexpensive metals.
+Unlike earlier Greek jewelry, much Roman jewelry would have been mass-produced using molds and casting methods, a shift which made such items affordable to a broader public.

+Roman jewelry worn by the higher classes was produced in many forms, including solid gold necklaces, earrings, rings, bulla, and bracelets.
+The latter were sometimes made without clasps—such solid gold snake bracelets—while others were secured to the wrist using gold pins or small gold screws.

 Roman aesthetic values led to the increased use of precious and semi-precious gemstones as well as colored glass in jewelry.
 Semi-precious stones such as garnet, emeralds, jasper, and lapis were imported from Egypt while onyx, amber, and moonstone came to Rome from the Persian Gulf.
 Ostentatious and creative use of color was valued over fine metalwork.
 Glass makers were supposedly so skilled that they could fool the public into thinking that glass beads and ornaments were actually gemstones.
-When genuine gems were utilized, the stones preferred by Roman women were amethyst, emerald, and pearl.
+When genuine gems were used, the stones preferred by Roman women were amethyst, emerald, and pearl.
 Pearls were rare and expensive and were used in Roman jewelry up until the end of the Republic.
 Clusters of large pearl beads were used to make earrings called crotalia (rattles).